mgamio/blog/_posts/2020-06-22-big-o-notation-analysis-of-algorithms.markdown

 We implement different algorithms to solve one problem and measure how efficient is one respect to the other ones.

+Algorithm analysis is an essential part of computational complexity theory, which aims to quantify the resources required to solve computational problems.

 The first study about Analysis of Algorithms was published by Knuth in 1968.
 [The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming){:target="_blank"}.

 ## Time and Space complexity